woutersf/requestador/README.md

 * npm install
 * configure settings in data/config.ini

+## Requirements ##
+* are in package.json.
+* I run it on node v0.10.33, so anything more recent should work.

 ## Configuration ##
 rename your config.ini.example to config.ini and set your settings.